MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_isislandenabled.md

 ## -description

-Gets whether this <xref:Microsoft.UI.Content.ContentIsland> can receive input.
+Gets or sets whether this <xref:Microsoft.UI.Content.ContentIsland> can receive input.

 ## -property-value